 3) If painting something, check for “low VOC” on the label and use water-based paint and sealants.

-4) Try to use solid timber for cupboards and counters, or when using composite wood tape the material with water based/low toxicity sealant.
+4) Try to use solid timber for cupboards and counters, or when using composite wood tape the material with water-based/low toxicity sealant.

 5) A steady mechanical ventilation system helps to exhaust indoor air and replace it with fresh outdoor air.
 Suggested ventilation rate is for one-third of the air in the home should be exchanged per hour.

-If there are still VOCs, there are another method to reduce emissions.
+If there are still VOCs, there is another method to reduce emissions.
 Have you heard about a “bake-out?”
 This is a method when your home is heated to a high-temperature after any repairing and construction jobs.
 Temperatures are normally raised to approximately 100 F (38 C), then all windows are opened and the air-conditioning system is allowed to run at complete capacity, repeating the process for two or three days.
 In theory, the large temperatures cause the VOCs to immediately evaporate and then the pollutants are released outside.
 While some readings show that a “bake-out” can decrease VOC emissions by up to 75% quickly, others show that the bake-out causes discharge of other chemicals which might have lived hidden indefinitely.
 In these cases, VOC emission however drops, but the method can take over a week to approach an acceptable VOC concentration level.
 Opinions are still split over whether a bake-out is the safest course of action to take in decreasing VOC emissions.